Joel Edgerton: Career

 Edgerton has appeared in such films as Erskineville Kings, King Arthur and Ned Kelly.
 In the Star Wars franchise, he played a young Owen Lars in Attack of the Clones (2002) and Revenge of the Sith (2005) and reprised the role in the Disney+ series Obi-Wan Kenobi.
 He played Will on The Secret Life of Us, for which he won an AACTA Award in 2002.
 In 2005, he lent his voice to the title character of The Mysterious Geographic Explorations of Jasper Morello, an Academy Award-nominated animated short film.
 The same year, he appeared as the son of a deceased shoemaker in the British comedy Kinky Boots.
 He appeared in Smokin' Aces (2006).

-Edgerton appeared in the film Whisper (2007), The Square (which he co-wrote and was directed by his brother Nash Edgerton), Acolytes, and Separation City.
-In 2009, he starred alongside as Stanley in the Sydney Theatre Company's acclaimed production of A Streetcar Named Desire.
+Edgerton appeared in the film Whisper (2007), The Square (which he co-wrote and which was directed by his brother Nash Edgerton), Acolytes, and Separation City.
+In 2009, he starred as Stanley in the Sydney Theatre Company's acclaimed production of A Streetcar Named Desire.
 He appeared in a production of the same play at the Brooklyn Academy of Music in December 2009.
 He appeared in the crime drama film Animal Kingdom as Barry Baz Brown in 2010 in which he won an AFI award.
 He starred as fictional MMA fighter Brendan Conlon in the film Warrior (2011).

 In February 2010, Edgerton was cast in Matthijs van Heijningen Jr.'s 2011 prequel to The Thing, portraying helicopter pilot Sam Carter.
 He played Tom Buchanan in Baz Luhrmann's 2013 remake of The Great Gatsby.
 He was honoured for his work in international roles with the 2011 Australians in Film Breakthrough Award.

 In 2013, it was revealed that Edgerton and David Michôd had collaborated on writing an adaptation of Shakespeare's "Henriad" plays, Henry IV, Part 1, Henry IV, Part 2 and Henry V, for Warner Bros.
 Pictures.

 In 2014, Edgerton starred in the biblical film Exodus: Gods and Kings, as Ramesses II, Moses' adoptive brother, who became a notorious king.
 Edgerton directed, starred in, wrote, and produced the thriller The Gift, which was released on 7 August 2015 and grossed 60 million with a budget of 5 million.
 He co-starred in the 2015 film Black Mass as John Connolly, FBI contact and childhood friend of notorious gangster Whitey Bulger.